How to Eat Your Way Through Tybee Island

 Fish & Chips from The Deck Beach Bar + Kitchen

-Nestled within the sand dunes of Tybee beach, this oceanfront eatery serves up delicious seafood and cocktails.
+Nestled within the sand dunes of Tybee beach, The Deck is an oceanfront eatery that serves up delicious seafood and cocktails.
 With a funky bar on one side and beach access on the other, this Tybee gem is the best of both worlds.

 Homemade Scones and Coffee from Tybean Art & Coffee Bar